 In Freewater, Homer and Ada along with their mother Rose, flee Southerland plantation to a community hidden deep within the nearby swamp.
 However, their freedom is marred in Homer's mind because they have broken their promise to take another slave, Anna with them.
 This leads Rose to return to try to bring Anna, but she is recaptured and whipped.
 For Homer, there is no freedom until he brings his mother to Freewater.

 Luqman-Dawson has crafted a diverse cast of characters, from the brave Sanzi struggling to find her place in Freewater, to Billy who stutters and is overwhelmed with the fear of being recaptured, to Homer who tries to adapt to life in the swamp while his mother is still enslaved.
-Then there are the Crumbs, Mr. and Mrs Crumb and Violet Crumb who see their slaves as mere possessions, there is Anna, a young slave girl who has been sold so many times and who has no memory of her mother, Two Shoes who repeatedly betrays others in an attempt to bring back his beloved son Desmond, and Old Joe and Miss Petunia, elderly, faithful slaves.
-And there is Nora Crumb, whose eyes are opened to the truth about the slaves at Southerland.
+Then there is Mr. and Mrs Crumb and Violet Crumb who see their slaves as mere possessions, Anna a young slave girl who has been sold so many times and who has no memory of her mother, Two Shoes who repeatedly betrays others in an attempt to bring back his beloved son Desmond, and Old Joe and Miss Petunia, who are elderly, faithful slaves.
+Nora Crumb, the abandoned daughter of the Crumbs, realizes the truth about the slaves at Southerland.

 Nora, the youngest daughter of Master Crumb, begins to comprehend the reality of slavery when she discovers Rose has been brutally whipped.
 Watching Rick and Ron pour salt onto Rose's wounds, makes Nora ill.
 Later, overhearing her father planning to recapture Homer and Ada causes her to wonder about the type of person her father is.
 "Nora held her breath.
 She'd heard talk about catching runaways all her life, and she hadn't thought too much of it.
 Rose, Homer, and Ada, they were different, weren't they?
 But something in Nora's father's words made her blood run cold.
 It didn't match the father who tucked her in at night."
 When Anna returns a book Nora left for Rose, telling Nora that her father will give Rose the lash again if he finds the book, Nora thinks, "To hear her father connected to the idea of hurting Rose turned something in Nora.
 Yes, Stokes was mean.
 He was cruel and feared.
 But her father?
 Anna's words were like a first small crack setting into a sheet of lake ice."